 We have the mind of Christ to the extent that we have died to selfishness and let Christ live his life through us and think his thoughts through us.

-“Let this mind be in you, which was also in Christ Jesus” refers not to academic knowledge but to a radically changed, otherworldly mindset even to the extreme of willingly submitting to voluntary suffering for the glory of God (Philippians 2:5-8).
+“Let this mind be in you, which was also in Christ Jesus” refers not to academic knowledge but to a radically changed, otherworldly mindset even to the extreme of willingly submitting to voluntary suffering for the glory of God (Philippians 2:5-8, KJV).

-“ . . . be transformed by the renewing of your mind” is prefaced by, “offer your bodies as living sacrifices, holy and pleasing to God” (Romans 12:1).
+“ . . . be transformed by the renewing of your mind” is prefaced by, “present your bodies a living sacrifice, holy, acceptable to God” (Romans 12:1).

 This is worthy of careful reading: